 82%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a competent description that clearly identifies its Angular architecture niche and includes an explicit 'Use when' clause with relevant trigger terms.
-Its main weakness is that the capabilities are described at a topic level rather than as concrete actions, and it could be more distinctive to avoid overlap with other Angular-related skills.
+Its main weakness is that the capabilities are described at a topic level rather than as concrete actions, and it could potentially overlap with other Angular-related skills.
+Adding more specific actions would strengthen it.

 Suggestions